 It is the expectation that all students enrolled in Grades K-6 are appropriately progressing and pursuing academic achievement for grade promotion.
 Students enrolled in Grades $7^{th} - 12^{th}$ must be pursuing the achievement of their exclusive high school diploma.

-VISAS AND PUBLIC SCHOOL ENROLLMENT
+IMMIGRANT AND NON-IMMIGRANT / VISAS / PUBLIC SCHOOL ENROLLMENT

-It is the intent of Auburn City Schools to welcome all students for enrollment as dictated by the laws and regulations established by the appropriate laws for immigrant and non-immigrant students assigned Visas attending public schools.
-The United States Code Section 625 outlines visa status requirements and references specific sources as related to procedural practice.
+It is the intent of Auburn City Schools to welcome all students for enrollment as established by the appropriate laws and regulations for immigrant and non-immigrant students.